waves-enterprise/we-contract-sdk/README.md

 - **we-contract-sdk-core.**
 Core processing contract transactions logic.
 Transport and mapping is not implemented in core module and should be provided externally.
+- **we-contract-sdk-jackson.**
+Jackson JSON mapping for values stored on state.
 - **we-contract-sdk-grpc.**
 Implementation with GRPC transport and Jackson object mapping.
 Should be used directly by the module which starts and runs the contract.
+- **we-contract-sdk-test.**
+Utils for contract unit testing.

 ## Getting started